-Limestone and karst cover the majority of the area at Gunung Kidul Regency, Yogyakarta.
+Limestone and karst cover the majority of the area at Gunung Kidul regency, Yogyakarta.
 Do not expect lush green forest, as many areas look barren and dry, especially in summer.
-Due to its rock formation, Gunungkidul has many caves, but a very little waterfall.
-Hence why Sri Gethuk Waterfall, at Bleberan Village, comes as a refreshing delight as a tourist spot.
+Due to its rock formation, Gunungkidul has many caves, but the very little waterfall.
+Hence why Sri Gethuk Waterfall, at Bleberan village, comes as a refreshing delight as a tourist spot.

-These three water sources form a 25 high waterfall pouring down into the river below, Oyo River.
-500 meters from the waterfall, there is a cave called Rancang Kencana which was a dwelling for the ancient human.
-Archaeologists found artifacts dated from 3000 years ago here.
+These three water come from a 25-high waterfall pouring down into the river below, the Oyo River.
+500 meters from the waterfall, there is a cave called Rancang Kencana where ancient humans used to live.
+And it’s dated from 3.000 years based on the artifact discovered by archaeologists.